dkarandana/deviceDetector/README.md

 # deviceDetector
-Device detection mechanism will replace the body class by using javascript.
+Device detection mechanism will replace the body dev-<<device>> class by using javascript.

 ### Detection mechanism depends on window.matchMedia
 `window.matchMedia`